 Most knee injuries can be categorised into acute or overuse injuries.
-Acute injuries result from a sudden trauma such as an awkward fall, collision or twist of the knee joint.
-Overuse injuries result from continuous activity or sudden overload such as running, cycling, weight training or bushwalking- these injuries start to progressively worsen.
-Whether your knee pain is acute, or is an overuse injury, it is typically a result of:
+Acute injuries result from sudden trauma such as an awkward fall, collision, or twist of the knee joint.
+Overuse injuries result from continuous activity or sudden overload such as running, cycling, weight training or bushwalking- these injuries worsen progressively.

 Degenerative changes: in the knee joint itself, such as arthritis.

 Structures issues: such as flat feet, which can place additional pressure on the knee, or weak hip muscles, which may put too much strain on the knee due to a lack of mechanical support.

 In consultation with your Sydney knee physio, several main treatment paths can be taken to help with knee pain.
 The vital factor in effective knee pain treatment is an early and accurate assessment.
 Our trained knee physio Sydney practitioners will advise you on how to avoid worsening the problem and ways to maximise your healing potential.

 Here at Infinite Health, our highly trained Sydney physiotherapists will assist you through the healing process, on to resuming pain-free activities, return to day-to-day normal activities and, most of all, reduce the risk of recurrence in the future.